goauthentik/authentik/website/integrations/services/writefreely/index.md

 If your username in authentik and your WriteFreely username differ, you may need to link your accounts before being able to use SSO.

-This can be done after logging into Writefreely with local credentials, navigating to "Customize" in the menu and "Account settings" afterwards.
-Amongst the option "Linked Accounts", click on "authentik", and your accounts will be linked.
+To link the accounts, first log into Writefreely with local credentials, and then navigate to **Customize -->Account Settings**.
+In the option "Linked Accounts", click on "authentik".

 ## Additional Resources